Marriage in Australia: Proof of marriage

-In Australia, the marriage celebrant will at the time of marriage prepare three copies of a certificate, one for forwarding to the appropriate state or territory registry, one for the couple and one retained by the celebrant.
-While legally valid as proof of marriage, the couple’s copy is not generally acceptable as an official document.
+In Australia, the marriage celebrant will at the time of marriage prepare three copies of a certificate, one for forwarding to the appropriate state or territory registry, a unique decorative certificate for the couple, and one retained by the celebrant.
+While legally valid as proof of marriage, the couple’s copy is not generally accepted as proof of identity.
+The state registration authority however, can issue a marriage certificate at a fee, which is both proof or marriage and identity.

 The state or territory registrars will, on application by either spouse, issue a marriage certificate which is considered to be an acceptable and secure secondary identity document especially for the purposes of change of name, and needs to be obtained separately, for a fee, generally some time after the marriage.
 This document can be verified electronically by the Attorney-General of Australia's Document Verification Service.
 States and territories sometimes market commemorative marriage certificates, which generally have no official document status.

 Marriage certificates are generally not used in Australia, other than to prove change-of-name, and proof of marital status for probate purposes or in a divorce application.
 Some visa categories require a certificate (where a partner is to be associated with a primary applicant), however there are similar categories of partner visas that do not.

 In the case of foreign marriages, the foreign marriage certificate is normally adequate proof of marriage.